Galser/nulll-provider-remove-and-fail-test/README.md

 # nulll-provider-remove-and-fail-test
-Attempt to fail infra with only null provider in a same way as in Galser/tfe-fail-after-infra-change
+Attempt to fail infra with the only null provider in the same way as in Galser/tfe-fail-after-infra-change

 # Reproducing